 Campbelltown is a city of choice and opportunity in a natural environment.
-It is strategically situated in western Sydney, one of Australia's most significant economic regions and metropolitan Sydney's largest growth corridor.
+It is strategically situated in Western Sydney, one of Australia's most significant economic regions and metropolitan Sydney's largest growth corridor.

 Campbelltown has an important role in Sydney's growth and is an increasingly important, dynamic and culturally diverse hub of business, services, industry and innovation.
-Our City already boasts significant existing infrastructure and services including a major hospital, a university campus - Western Sydney University - three TAFE NSW locations, the largest shopping centre in south west Sydney - Macarthur Square, professional sporting facilities, regional art and cultural venues and is well positioned to support the growing Macarthur region, the Southern Highlands and the Illawarra, and attract a further range of industry and development.
+Our city already boasts significant existing infrastructure and services including seven electrified train stations, a major hospital, a university campus - Western Sydney University, and two TAFE NSW locations.